Pennsylvania cat travels over 200 miles to Fort Plain, NY

 The family was contacted and came Wednesday, November 10 to pick up their pet.

-The reason the cat was found was because of a microchip.
+The cat was identified because of a microchip.
 For around $25 a miniature microchip in a tiny glass bead is inserted under an animal’s skin.
 The chip gives off a signal when scanned, which is connected to a unique identifier entered into a nationwide database.

-“We’re just grateful that for Dex, he can go home to her family now,” said Mike Buckley, Interim

-Executive Director.
-“I’m sure if he could speak, he’d have some interesting stories to tell about how he